 Buprenorphine is another medication used to treat opioid addiction.
 It is a partial opioid antagonist that also helps manage withdrawal symptoms.
-It is a widely used medication that is easily accessible and needs less supervision than methadone when administered.
+It is a widely used medication that is easily accessible and requires less supervision than methadone when administered.
 Buprenorphine can be taken in a pill or oral film form.

-Addiction to Central Nervous System (CNS) Depressants
+Addiction To Central Nervous System (CNS) Depressants

-CNS depressants are a class of drugs that slow down the activity of the brain and nervous system.
-Sedatives and hypnotics are categorized as CNS depressants and are usually prescribed for treating symptoms of anxiety, panic attacks, stress, and sleep disorders such as insomnia.
-They include benzodiazepines (such as Xanax and Valium) and barbiturates (such as phenobarbital).
+Central Nervous System (CNS) depressants encompass drugs that slow down brain and nervous system activity.
+Sedatives and hypnotics fall into this category and are often prescribed for managing anxiety, panic attacks, stress, and sleep disorders like insomnia.
+Examples include benzodiazepines (such as Xanax and Valium) and barbiturates (such as phenobarbital).

-Addiction to Central Nervous System (CNS) Stimulants
+Addiction To Central Nervous System (CNS) Stimulants

-CNS stimulants are a class of drugs that increase brain activity.
-These drugs have the opposite effect as depressants.
-They are usually prescribed to treat conditions such as narcolepsy or excessive sleepiness, attention deficit hyperactivity disorder (ADHD), and depression.
-Some examples of CNS stimulants are amphetamines (such as Adderall) and methylphenidate (such as Ritalin).
+Central Nervous System (CNS) stimulants belong to a drug class that heightens brain activity, functioning in opposition to depressants.
+They are typically prescribed to address conditions like narcolepsy, attention deficit hyperactivity disorder (ADHD), and depression.
+Examples include amphetamines (such as Adderall) and methylphenidate (such as Ritalin).